gustavoalito/BeCode/Linux-Server-Client-Project/Progress_report.md

 Create a new database for GLPI.
 In the MariaDB shell, run the following commands:

 `CREATE DATABASE glpidb;
-`GRANT ALL PRIVILEGES ON glpidb.* TO 'glpiuser'@'localhost' IDENTIFIED BY 'glpiboss';
+`GRANT ALL PRIVILEGES ON glpidb.* TO 'glpiuser'@'localhost' IDENTIFIED BY 'password';
 `FLUSH PRIVILEGES;
 `EXIT;